skoolkid/skoolkit/_sources/migration.txt

 =========================
 SkoolKit 6 includes some changes that make it incompatible with SkoolKit 5.
-If you have developed a disassembly using SkoolKit 5 and find that the SkoolKit commands no longer work with your control files or skool files, or produce broken output, look through the following sections for tips on how to migrate your disassembly to SkoolKit 6.
+If you have developed a disassembly using SkoolKit 5 and find that the SkoolKit commands no longer work with your skool files or ref files, or produce broken output, look through the following sections for tips on how to migrate your disassembly to SkoolKit 6.

 #BUG, #FACT, #POKE
 ------------------